Josh Downs: Professional career

 Downs was selected by the Indianapolis Colts in the third round, 79th overall, of the 2023 NFL draft.
 The Colts previously obtained the 79th overall pick in a trade that sent Carson Wentz to the Washington Commanders.
 In Week 6, against the Jaguars, he scored his first professional touchdown on a two-yard reception from Gardner Minshew.
 In Week 7, against the Browns, he had five receptions for 125 yards and a touchdown in the 39–38 loss.
 He finished his rookie season second on the team in receiving and seventh among all rookies with 68 catches for 771 yards and two touchdowns.

 In Week 8 of the 2024 season, Downs had four receptions for 109 yards and a touchdown against the Houston Texans.
 In the 2024 season, Downs had 72 receptions for 803 yards and five touchdowns.
+In the 2025 season, he had 58 receptions for 566 yards and four touchdowns.